Remarks on gluing punctured logarithmic maps: Applications to wall structures for type III degenerations of K3 surfaces

 In this case, we may apply Theorem \ref{thm:punctured to relative} to see that $\scrM(X/S,\btau)\cong \scrM(\overline X_v, \bar\btau)$ in the notation of \S\ref{sec:punctured versus relative}.
 Here $\overline X_v$ will be the log scheme structure on $\ul{X}_v$ induced by the divisor $D_v\subseteq \ul{X}_v$.
 Note that any stable log map of curve class $kE$ is a multiple cover of $E$.
 Via the comparison of logarithmic and relative invariants of \cite{AMW}, we may use the calculation of \cite[Prop.~5.2]{GPS} to obtain that $\deg [\scrM(X/S,\btau)]^{\virt} = (-1)^{k+1}/k^2$.

 On the other hand, a simple calculation shows that $k_{\tau}=k$. \end{example}

 Our goal here is to give an inductive method for computing $k_{\tau}W_{\tau}$, the quantity which plays a key role in the construction of the canonical wall structure of \cite{Walls}.
-The methods here are particular to relative dimension two, and the structure of these invariants in higher dimensions is more subtle.
+The methods here are particular to relative dimension two, and the structure of these invariants in higher dimensions is more subtle and will be developed in \cite{LocalGlobal}.